-Potatoes are packed with b vitamins, protein, and vitamin C, russet and red potatoes are high protein vegetables with skin on!
+Potatoes are packed with b vitamins, protein, and vitamin C, russet and red potatoes are high-protein vegetables with skin on!
 Try it baked with some seasoning and butter, and you're good to go!

 Amount of Protein: 5.7 grams per cup

 Brussel sprouts are tiny leafy greens that have heads resembling miniature cabbages.
-They are a delicious source of protein that can be shredded, steamed, roasted or stir-fried for your salads.
+They are a delicious source of protein that can be shredded, steamed, roasted, or stir-fried for your salads.
 They are one of the green vegetables that contain enough protein for a meal.

 Amount of Protein: 4.7 grams per 30 grams

-Other than the high protein fruits and vegetables list, I would like to add there was a time when our meals were not calculated for calories and macronutrients, the quality of grains was high, and food on the plate was considered as a blessing in households - I'd like to believe this still holds for a lot of homes across the world.
+Other than the high protein fruits and vegetables list, I would like to add there was a time when our meals were not calculated for calories and macronutrients, the quality of grains was high, and food on the plate was considered a blessing in households - I'd like to believe this still holds for a lot of homes across the world.
 But my personal opinion now is that we must be conscious of our protein intake in our daily diets and not just have meals that are not balanced in nutrition.
 It is also a myth that vegans and vegetarians lack protein in their diet; now we know that's incorrect.
-We have a plethora of high protein vegetables and fruits to include and fulfil our daily protein requirements and live a healthy happy life.
-There are numerous green vegetables high in protein which can be consumed.
+We have a plethora of high-protein vegetables and fruits to include and fulfill our daily protein requirements and live a healthy happy life.
+There are numerous green vegetables high in protein that can be consumed.
 So, figure out which are the best sources of plant protein for you and consciously choose to opt for them!